An A-Z Travel Guide to Auckland on $10 or less .....

 Board Games - Cakes n Ladders Board Game Cafe at 173 Symonds Street has a library of over 200 board games.
 It costs $2.50 per person per hour to play.
 Check the website for hours, for more information see Cakes n Ladders on the Unusual Cafe Guide.

-Book lovers who like books and coffee will enjoy a visit to the restored Carnegie Free Library that is now The Library Cafe at 55 Princes Street, Onehunga (closed September 2016 for renovation, see link for updates).
-Close by is a book worm's delight - Hard to Find (But Worth The Effort) Second-hand Book Shop, 171 - 173 The Mall.
+Book worms will enjoy a visit to Hard to Find (But Worth The Effort) Second-Hand Book Shop at 171 - 173 The Mall in Onehunga.
 (Catch the bus or train from Britomart in the city to Onehunga).
 If you like outlet stores visit Dress-Smart at 151 Arthur Street, there's a free tourist shuttle bus.

-Book fairs - If you still like retro reads (i.e. paper books) buy second-hand books at the Great Auckland Bargain Book Fair, a 24 hour book fair in Kohimarama in November.
-(Book fairs around NZ).
+Book fairs - If you still like retro reads (i.e. paper books) buy second-hand books at the Great Auckland Bargain Book Fair, a 24 hour book fair held in Kohimarama in November.

 Bookme is more likely to save you $10 (and a lot more) on activities, although Treasure Island Adventure Golf, and ten pin bowling can be less than $10.
 Bookme offer discounts in other regions of NZ as well.

 Cat Cafe - Barista Cats at Level 1, 95 Queen Street charges $15 for an hour with the cats and includes a cup of coffee or tea, on Tuesday entry is 2 for $20.
 Open Tuesday - Sunday, 10am - 6pm.